dlegend4000/gomar33/API_KEY_SECURITY.md

 1. **Go to Google Cloud Console**
    - Visit: https://console.cloud.google.com/apis/credentials
-   - Find your API key: `AIzaSyBHs5rrDMZOHTqGRKf-U81846ZJEF362Ww`
+   - Find your API key in the credentials list

 2. **Click on the API key to edit it**